Today In History logo TIH

 1382

-Khan Tokhtamysh of the Golden Horde laid siege to Moscow in 1382, sacking and burning the city just two years after the Grand Duchy had won its celebrated victory at the Battle of Kulikovo.
-The devastation demonstrated that Muscovite independence from Mongol overlordship remained decades away.
+Khan Tokhtamysh of the Golden Horde laid siege to Moscow in 1382, sacking and burning the city just two years after Grand Prince Dmitry Donskoy had won his celebrated victory at the Battle of Kulikovo.
+The devastation demonstrated that Muscovite independence from Mongol overlordship remained decades away and that the victory at Kulikovo, though symbolically important, had not fundamentally altered the military balance between the Russian principalities and the Horde.
+Moscow would not achieve genuine independence from Mongol tribute until 1480.

 1382

-Khan Tokhtamysh's Golden Horde stormed Moscow after a four-day siege, killing Prince Ostei and driving the city into …
+Khan Tokhtamysh's Golden Horde stormed Moscow after a four-day siege, killing Prince Ostei and burning much of the ci…

 1514